AndyFooGuoZhen/Redux/README.md

 ```

 # Building a reducer
 By using createSlice, we are not mutating the state directly (even though the code snippet below it looks like it does it directly).
+We can also add custom actions/payload for more customized reducer functions (look at incrementByAmount reducer).

 ```
+counterSlice.ts

 const counterSlice = createSlice({
   name: "counter",
   initialState,